DnD 5e - Barbarian Subclass Breakdown

 : Every time you rage, you get to choose which of the three options to use.
 They are all good, but they're all good for different things at different times, so knowing which one to use in any given situation is important.

 - : Bite is technically the least important of the three available options, but if anyone is going to hang out at less than half hit points it's the Barbarian.
 You can use this while both of your hands are full, which makes it easy to use with a shield.
-Still, if you're not guaranteed to benefit from the healing in your current fight, go for the tail option instead.
-Remember that the healing only works once on each of your turns, so if you want to switch to a weapon for your second attack (once you get Extra Attack) that's a great idea.
+Still, if you're not guaranteed to benefit from the healing in your current fight, go for a different option.
+Remember that the healing only works once on each of your turns, so if you want to switch to a weapon for your second attack (once you get Extra Attack), that may be a good idea if you have a cool magic weapon to use.

 - : Your go-to option for damage output.
 The wording here is easy to miss, so let me spell it out: If you take the Attack action and attack with the claws once, you get an additional attack with the claws as part of the same action.
 You don't need to spend your Bonus Action to do it, so you can get the extra attack in the same turn that you rage.
 You can make all of your claw attacks with one hand, so there is no reason to forgo a shield.